 GeneCards Summary for F2RL1 Gene

 F2RL1 (F2R Like Trypsin Receptor 1) is a Protein Coding gene.
-Diseases associated with F2RL1 include Orofacial Granulomatosis and Pulmonary Vein Stenosis.
-Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
-Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and receptor activity.
+Diseases associated with F2RL1 include Pulmonary Vein Stenosis and Granulomatous Orchitis.
+Among its related pathways are Signaling by GPCR and p70S6K Signaling.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity.
 An important paralog of this gene is F2R.